HitKeep vs Rybbit: Analytics Without ClickHouse

 7. Better data portability

 Section titled “7.
-Better data portability”HitKeep supports data takeout in JSON, CSV, and Parquet (GDPR Article 20).
-Combined with retention policies and Parquet archiving, you have full control over your data lifecycle.
+Better data portability”HitKeep supports data takeout in JSON, CSV, Parquet, NDJSON, and XLSX where supported.
+Combined with retention policies and Parquet archiving, this gives operators open files for archiving, warehouse analysis, or a separately planned migration.

 Where Rybbit Is Better